If you've ever wondered just how long should sex last. We've got all the details to help you last as longer in bed.

 In the view of these therapists, that sexual endurance athlete who bragged about an hour-long sex session may have done so at the expense of his partner's enjoyment.

-Note that these numbers are just for penetrative vaginal intercourse—they don’t include time spent on foreplay or other forms of sexual stimulation, which are important in their own right.
+Note that these numbers are just for penetrative vaginal sex—they don’t include time spent on foreplay or other forms of sexual stimulation, which are important in their own right.

 Still, in a world where leaked celebrity sex tapes and porn scenes routinely last 20-40 minutes, it's comforting to know that the threshold for good sex is much, much lower.